matthias-reis/carda-gatsby/content/articles/2023/02/an-evening-with-knives.md

 **Anne:** Congrats on your new live album, "FNR Sessions"!
 You must be pretty satisfied with the outcome of your work, are you?
 It's wonderful!

 **Marco:** Thanks for the compliments!
 We're actually quite happy with it!
 In my opinion, the live videos especially look so great!
-We played a pretty nice show – it was mind-blowing, to be honest—for a band of our size and level!
+We played a pretty nice show—it was mind-blowing, to be honest—for a band of our size and level!
 So, we are beyond happy to see how it turned out and how good the quality is.

 **Anne:** Can you tell me about the process of recording it?